opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/microsoft/active-directory-as-identity-provider-iam.md

 Microsoft.IdentityServer.Protocols.Saml.SamlProtocolSignatureAlgorithmMismatchException: MSIS7093: The message is not signed with expected signature algorithm.
 Message is signed with signature algorithm http://www.w3.org/2000/09/xmldsig#rsa-sha1.
 Expected signature algorithm http://www.w3.org/2001/04/xmldsig-more#rsa-sha256.
 ```

-That exception is informing us that AD FS will **only** accept SAML messages signed with the algorithm it’s been configured to expect—and in this case it was configured for `RSA‑SHA256`, but the Service Provider (Open Telekom Cloud) is signing everything with `RSA‑SHA1`.
+That exception is informing us that AD FS will **only** accept SAML messages signed with the algorithm it's been configured to expect—and in this case it was configured for `RSA‑SHA256`, but the Service Provider (Open Telekom Cloud) is signing everything with `RSA‑SHA1`.
 In order to solve this error refer to [Setting the Secure Hash Algorithm](#setting-the-secure-hash-algorithm).